What is Title IX?

 Saint Martin's University Title IX policy

-Sex discrimination and/or misconduct is prohibited by Saint Martin's University’s Anti-Harassment and Non-Discrimination and Sexual Misconduct policies.
+Sex discrimination, harassment, and/ or misconduct is prohibited by Saint Martin’s University Student Handbook and Employee Handbook.
 Any act of sexual violence, sexual harassment, sexual discrimination, sexual misconduct, domestic violence, dating violence or stalking is prohibited under these policies.

 Get help now